VioletHarmon2002/MyFirstRobot/docs/Learning Journals/learning-journal-joshua.md

 # Friday December 13 2024

+Today I'm going to work on documentation for both my userstory and learning story, and then after that I will pick up another userstory, and I will create a learning story for linting so that we can be consistent with conventions in our project

 I researched google code conventions and created files for the main conventions we're going to use, as a formal question I have "What code conventions can we use as a team?"
 So as a team we decided to use the google code conventions.
 More specifically mentioned in the files `Web Conventions.md` In there I also have the link to the code conventions of google.

 The sources that I used for this learning story are as follows: